Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Evaluation

 \textbf{Approach.} We randomly sample 66 (20\%) newly rejected patches in RQ3 for manual analysis.
 For each sample, we examine the original tests, the oracle patch, and the augmented tests that cause the rejection to understand why the patch fails.
 By comparing the assertions, inputs, and execution paths introduced by the augmented tests against those in the original suite, we identify the behavioral property that the augmented tests newly constrain.
 Two authors independently analyze the sampled patches.
 The first author develops an initial set of categories by open-coding all samples, identifying recurring types of behavioral checks that the augmented tests introduce.
 The second author then independently assigns each sample to one of the proposed categories.
 Disagreements are resolved through discussion, after which the category definitions are finalized.
 We report Cohen's $\kappa$ on the independent assignments to assess inter-rater agreement.
 Both authors also assess whether each rejection reflects genuine semantic incompleteness or overfitting to the oracle patch.

 \phead{Results.} After manual inspection, we find that all agent-generated patches killed by our generated tests are indeed invalid.
-We further identify three common types\footnote{Detailed examples for all three patterns are available in our replication package under artifact\_packages/result/analysis/rq4-behavioral-checks} of behavioral checks in the augmented tests that expose gaps in agent-generated patches, achieving Cohen’s $\kappa = 0.92$.
+We further identify three common types of behavioral checks in the augmented tests that expose gaps in agent-generated patches, achieving Cohen’s $\kappa = 0.92$ .

 \textit{\textbf{Input Selection for Behavioral Differentiation (36, 54.5\%).}} The augmented tests introduce inputs that differentiate correct behavior from plausible approximations.
 For example, in \texttt{django-14017}, the original tests confirm that valid expression types are accepted but do not check that invalid types are rejected.
 The augmented tests add cases with values that evaluate to \texttt{True} but should be rejected, covering both acceptance and rejection behavior.
 As another example, in \texttt{scikit-learn-14496}, the original inputs produce identical results under both truncation and rounding.
 The augmented tests introduce values for which the two operations yield different outputs, making the behavioral difference observable.